ALMA-DEV914/Code-Refactor-Horiseon/README.md

   * I removed unnecessary html selector like class header and fixed the CSS rules for it.
   * I optimized the used of tag element class selector that have the same CSS rules.
   * I compressed CSS rules that have the same value.
-  * I used more specific tag elements other than div elements.
+  * I used more specific tag elements other than div elements..

   Here is the deployed pages of the horiseon Website: https://alma-dev914.github.io/Code-Refactor-Horiseon/